An individualistic country where portion sizes are for 2

 The Emperor of the Universe

-On one such campsite, when I am erecting the tent, a man comes to Ton.
+On one such campsite, when I am erecting the tent, a man comes over.
 It is a rather heavy man with an overconfident way.
-He plops his pot-bellied body on the wooden bench where we made our kitchen on.
+He plops his pot-bellied body on the wooden bench where I made the kitchen on.
 His legs wide apart, shrouded in a Lycra cycle short he’s handing over his business card.
 He adds: ‘I cycled through 26 countries.’

 He adds further ‘being sick, having a cold, needing penicillin.
-Thank god his brother is coming to save him’.
-Then he turns to me, ‘So, you, young lady, you have cycled a lot!’
+Thank God his brother is coming to save him’.
+He turns to me, ‘So, you, young lady, you have cycled a lot!’
 I answer that I did.
 I am not in the mood for this kind of conversation so I return to Big Agnes, the tent.
-He turns to Ton again, knowing I have cycled through more countries than him he needs to be reassured.
-He ask Ton through how many continents I have cycled?
+He turns to me again, knowing I have cycled through more countries than him he needs to be reassured.
+He ask how many continents I have cycled?
 Perhaps he feels threatened by my achievements.

 I look at him, seeing a drawing on his cheek, red lines with a black indent.
 Turns out to be artwork he paints each day over again.

 Cycling with the soft wind kissing my skin.
 The sun which is pasted against a stark blue sky.
 Surfers pulling out their neoprene suits, sticking to their damp bodies.
 Mothers running behind the strollers.
 Many shiny polished Volkswagen vans.
-We spot plenty of fatty squirrels, see how a gull drops a mussel down to the ground to crack it open.
-We go to sleep with a seal growling happily on end.
-And we have endless liters of chai, chai chai…
+I spot plenty of fatty squirrels, see how a gull drops a mussel down to the ground to crack it open.
+I go to sleep with a seal growling happily on end.
+And I have endless liters of chai, chai chai…

-A woman screams from a restaurant table ‘travelers!
-Travelers!
-You’re travelers!’ and she hands us a five dollar note for coffee.
+A woman screams from a restaurant table ‘traveler!
+Traveler!
+You’re a traveler!’ and she hands me a five dollar note for coffee.
 She’s dressed in numerous stones and beads.
 Her outfit consists of many colors and pieces, her face is beaming.
 She’s 70 years old and very alive.
-She tells us she walked Santiago de Compostela, she will walk the West coast of USA and leaves us with: ‘Live each moment, before you know it is your last.
+She tells us she walked Santiago de Compostela, she will walk the West coast of USA and leaves me with: ‘Live each moment, before you know it is your last.
 Tomorrow it can be over!
 Before her friend floats behind her, she bows over to me: ‘Ah, you’re from the Netherlands,’ and blinks at me, ‘free marijuana’.

 Chuck from Pacific Coast Cycles